dqcuong93/demo-django/README.md

 # demo-django
-Demo of web app based on Django Python
+Demo of web app based on Django Python.
-To run this Web App, first setting up an local MySQL database for this app with the below information:
+To run this Web App, first setting up an local MySQL database. for this app with the below information:
 - NAME: 'storedb'
 - USER: 'storeadmin'
 - PASSWORD: 'P@ssw0rd'
 - HOST: 'localhost'
 - PORT: 3306

+Create a Redis server on you local machine using default settings.

 Create an virtual environment in the app directory.
 For example: pipenv, virtualenv (or use your local environment, your choice).